systemd/systemd/docs/ENVIRONMENT.md

 * `$SYSTEMD_REPART_OVERRIDE_FSTYPE` – if set the value will override the file system type specified in Format= lines in partition definition files.
+  Additionally, the filesystem for all partitions with a specific designator can be overridden via a correspondingly named environment variable.
+For example, to override the filesystem type for all partitions with `Type=root`, you can set `SYSTEMD_REPART_OVERRIDE_FSTYPE_ROOT=ext4`.

 `systemd-nspawn`, `systemd-networkd`: